tylertitsworth/5th-age-srd/Classes/Paladin.md

 You can now cast Counter-magic twice per battle.

+#### Inquisitor’s Smite

-**Inquisitor’s Smite (Smite Power):** On a hit, the target is hampered until the end of your next turn.
+On a hit, the target is hampered until the end of your next turn.
 The target can choose to take damage equal to 10 times your level to shake off the effect.

-#### Adventurer Feat
+##### Adventurer Feat

 On a natural 16+ with Smite Evil, the hampered effect is now “save ends.”